We Must (Serbia)

 Initially formed in November 2021, when Together for Serbia (ZZS), Do not let Belgrade drown (NDB) and Ecological Uprising (EU) signed an agreement to participate in the 2022 general election under a joint list, it was formalised as a coalition in January 2022.
 Its representatives had previously played a major role during the 2021–2022 environmental protests.
 The coalition won 4.7% of the popular vote and managed to cross the electoral threshold, while its presidential candidate, Biljana Stojković, won 3.3% of the popular vote.

-Following the election, a part of the coalition had transformed into the Together (Z) political party in June 2022.
-We Must describes itself as a "green-left" coalition.
-Inside the coalition, NDB and Z cooperate with the European Green Party, while Solidarity Platform is partnered with the Party of the European Left.
+Following the election, a part of the coalition transformed into the Together political party in June 2022 and We Must ceased to exist.
+Throughout the 2022 campaign period, We Must has stylised itself as a "green-left coalition".
+We Must had received support from parties affiliated with the European Green Party and Party of the European Left.

 History

 Background and formation

 Aleksandar Jovanović Ćuta, an activist and co-founder of the "Defend the Rivers of Stara Planina" organisation, organised and took part in environmental protests in January and April 2021.
 Around 60 environmental organisations took part in a protest in April, while the protests later continued after September.
 The Do not let Belgrade drown (NDB) movement, represented by Dobrica Veselinović and Radomir Lazović, and Together for Serbia (ZZS), led by Nebojša Zelenović, supported the environmental protests, and they formed a connection shortly after.
 The protests reached climax in late November and early December 2021, and they were regularly organised up till 15 February 2022.
 Zelenović formed the "Action", a political group built around ZZS that included 28 environmental civic groups that supported the "Green Agreement for Serbia", in June 2021.
 Lazović later presented a proposal for cooperation between opposition parties with Zelenović in September 2021.
 The media later dubbed the coalition between Ćuta, Lazović, and Zelenović as the "green-left bloc".

 A cooperation agreement between Zelenović and Ćuta was signed in November 2021; additionally, they had announced a joint cooperation in the 2022 general election.
 On 19 January 2022, the coalition was formalised under the name We Must.
 During the presentation, it was announced that Ćuta would be head the parliamentary ballot list, Veselinović would head the Belgrade City Assembly ballot list, while Zelenović would represent the parliamentary ballot list.
 Zelenović stated that the members of the coalition had applied for the membership in the European Greens, and he cited the Spanish Podemos as the inspiration.